T his is why you can’t let “content” people run a media business. From one of my favorite sites,Sports By Brooks:

 If ESPN’s advertising leaders gain control of loudmouth content people, ESPN will get better.
 I may watch more than the ballgames on the World Wide Leader.

-4 Responses to “Can ad sales save ESPN?”
-Subscribe
+4 thoughts on “Can ad sales save ESPN?”

 There needs to be balance between the marketing folks and the content people.
 If the scales tip too far in either direction, you get crappy programming.